Nanikworkforce/TET-Bloom/prd.md

 4.2.
 Observation Group Management
 Epic: Organize teachers into groups for focused observation and coaching.

-User Story 1 (School Leader): As a School Leader, I want to select "Observation Groups" from the dashboard, so that I can manage my observation groups.
+User Story 1 (Administrator): As a Administrator, I want to select "Observation Groups" from the dashboard, so that I can manage my observation groups.
 [MVP]

-User Story 2 (School Leader): As a School Leader, I want to create a new observation group by entering a name for the group, so that I can organize teachers for observation.
+User Story 2 (Administrator): As a Administrator, I want to create a new observation group by entering a name for the group, so that I can organize teachers for observation.
 [MVP]

-User Story 3 (School Leader): As a School Leader, I want to select an observer (myself) for the group, so that responsibilities are clear.
+User Story 3 (Administrator): As a Administrator, I want to select an observer (myself) for the group, so that responsibilities are clear.
 [MVP]

-User Story 4 (School Leader): As a School Leader, I want to select teachers to assign to a new observation group, viewing their subject, grade level, and teaching experience during selection, so that I can form relevant groups.
+User Story 4 (Administrator): As a Administrator, I want to select teachers to assign to a new observation group, viewing their subject, grade level, and teaching experience during selection, so that I can form relevant groups.
 [MVP]

-User Story 5 (School Leader): As a School Leader, I want to save the new observation group, so that it is created and stored in the system.
+User Story 5 (Administrator): As a Administrator, I want to save the new observation group, so that it is created and stored in the system.
 [MVP]

-User Story 6 (System): When an observation group is saved, the system should add the new group to the list of observation groups for the School Leader.
+User Story 6 (System): When an observation group is saved, the system should add the new group to the list of observation groups for the Administrator.
 [MVP - System Requirement]

 User Story 7 (System): When teachers are added to an observation group, the system should create an initial "observation record" for each teacher, auto-populated with their subject, grade, years of teaching experience, etc. [MVP - System Requirement, core to workflow]